Sawmonabo/wundergraph-twitter-clone/README.md

 * Now that the operation is written, run a ```wunderctl generate``` again to initialize our query funciton with WunderGraph.

-## Integreating WunderGraph with our Twitter-Clone
+## Implementing WunderGraph into Twitter-Clone

 <p>Now we can add the call to useQuery into Feed.js so that our feed will retrieve real data from the db we just created.